 Gosari (고사리)/Kosari or Bracken Fiddleheads namul is the last of the Korean three color vegetables (samsaek namul 삼색나물) dish that I have been blogging about.

 Bracken belongs to a genus of large, coarse ferns in the family Dennstaedtiaceae.
 As ferns, brackens do not have seeds or fruits, but the immature fronds, known as fiddlehead greens, are eaten in different cultures.
 Bracken is one of the oldest ferns, with fossil records over 55 million years old having been found.
 In Korea, Gosari (고사리) comes usually in dried form and is eaten as a side dish or added to bibimbap, yukyejang or bindaetteok.

-I love the earthy flavor and the chewy texture of Gosari but my husband refuses to eat it, so I never got to cook Gosari as often as I would have liked.
+I love the earthy flavor and the chewy texture of Gosari but my husband refuses to eat it, so I never got to cook it as often as I would have liked.
 Why does he not eat it?
-Not because he doesn’t like the taste, not because he is allergic to it, not because of the carcinogen (I talk about this at the end of the post)…but because he, like many other Korean men, believe in the myth that it reduces their stamina..lol..
+Not because he doesn’t like the taste, not because he is allergic to it, not because of the carcinogen (as discussed above)…but because he, like many other Korean men, believe in the myth that it reduces their stamina..😝😝

 I always wondered if there was any truth to that but never got around to researching about it.
 But you know.. yukyejang and bibimbap are just not the same without gosari but since he won’t eat them, I often ended up cooking without Gosari.
 So I was so happy that I chose to make gosari for this post because it was so yummy..
 I forgot how good it was.